galaxyproject/galaxy-hub/README.md

 Note: Please do not upload images using the GitHub web interface -- there's a feature request open with GitHub, but currently this does not support LFS.

+### LFS Troubles?

-Lastly, if you cloned the repository prior to installing git-lfs and you're observing that site images have no content, you may be able to fetch all images by running `git lfs pull`.
+If you cloned the repository prior to installing git-lfs and you're observing that site images have no content, you may be able to fetch all images by running `git lfs pull`.

+If you've been having issues with LFS they may be due to an outdated version of LFS.
+To determine your version enter

+`git lfs version`

+This should show at least

+`git-lfs/1.5.6 ...`

+If your version is older than that, you may benefit from upgrading.

 [1]: http://www.metalsmith.io/